lt22832/learngit/readme.txt

 Git is a distributed version control system.
-Gis is a free software.
+Gis is a free software distributed under the GPL.